Regularization: A Fix to Overfitting in Machine Learning

 Rearranging the terms in the gradient descent with regularization

 α (learning rate), λ, and m are all positive.
-We know that the learning rate can not be too high as it can increase the chances of missing global minima and the general values are 0.01 or 0.001. λ also can not be very high as it will cause Underfitting, and the number of samples (m) is also very high in Machine Learning.
-Hence in every iteration, θj is reduced.
+We know that the learning rate can not be too high as it can increase the chances of missing global minima, and the general values are 0.01 or 0.001. λ also can not be very high as it will cause Underfitting.
+In general, the number of samples (m) is very high in Machine Learning.
+Hence, by observing the term θj (1-α*λ/m), we can say that,in every iteration, θj is reduced, and we can infer that λ affects parameter updation.

+Every θ in the cost function corresponds to one feature or one dimension of the data.
+If we increase the weightage of one feature by increasing the value of θ corresponding to that feature, model predictions will move toward that.
 As the regularisation parameter (λ) affects the cost function and updation of parameters, it penalizes those parameters that derive the model in the wrong direction.
-Eventually, the reduction of those θjs happens more, and automatically the dimensions corresponding to that θ become less significant.
-In this way, Regularization solves the problem of Overfitting.
+Eventually, the reduction of those θjs happens more, and automatically, the dimensions corresponding to that θ become less significant.
+In this way, regularization solves the problem of Overfitting.

-The loss function adds the "absolute value of magnitude" of the coefficient as a penalty term.
+In this regularization technique, we add the "absolute value of magnitude" of the coefficient as a penalty term in the cost function.

 1 n n